“The Yellow Wallpaper” is a famous psychological horror short story written by Charlotte Perkins Gilman.

 Some people actually thought there would be people living on Mars — an idea made popular by Percival Lowell, a wealthy astronomer.

 Other classic works produced around this time: A Picture of Dorian Grey (Oscar Wilde was going through a productive period), The Adventures of Sherlock Holmes, Tess of the d’Urbevilles,

 Meanwhile, in Japan, it’s hard to believe it was so recent, but after the fairly recent Meiji Restoration, the samurai class were trying to claw back control of the country and there was a massive bloody riot at the 1892 general election, where citizens were tortured by a ruthless home minister.
 (They didn’t manage to take the country back over, obviously.)

-Else describes an apparent utopia, but the broken glasshouses give us the idea that all is not well.
+Else describes a snail under the leaf setting, but the broken glasshouses give us the idea that all is not well.

 The most beautiful place!
 It is quite alone standing well back from the road, quite three miles from the village.
 It makes me think of English places that you read about, for there are hedges and walls and gates that lock, and lots of separate little houses for the gardeners and people.

 There is a delicious garden!
 I never saw such a garden – large and shady, full of box-bordered paths, and lined with long grape-covered arbors with seats under them.